 I’m Moving My Warehouse and Need to Sell Inventory Fast.
 What Do I Do?

-If you are closing your doors and shutting everything down, you have to work quickly so the debt does not put you in a position where you have to file for bankruptcy.
+If you are closing your doors and shutting everything down, you have to work quickly so the debt does not put you into a position where you have to file for bankruptcy.
 If you have enough money and proceeds from an inventory liquidation, you might have enough to regroup and start another company.
-Now, you may still find you have excess inventory and closeouts to get rid of from time to time, but at least it will not be the same kind of distressed merchandise sale as when you are shutting down.
+You may still find you have the problem of excess inventory and closeouts to get rid of from time to time, but at least it will not be the same kind of distressed merchandise sale as when you are shutting down.

 Here are your options when moving or closing your warehouse:

 1. Sellout everything and start over in a new warehouse.
 This means you have to completely liquidate the old merchandise from the old warehouse and move everything to a new location.
 Perhaps you are moving because you are downsizing your warehouse, or maybe you are moving to a 3PL warehouse so you don’t have to deal with.